dbrattli/aioreactive/README.md

 subscription.dispose()
 ```

 A subscription may also be awaited.
-The await will resolve when the subscription closes, either normally or with an error.
-The value returned will be the last value received through the subscriptiion.
-If no value has been received when the subscription closes, then await will throw `CancelledError`.
+The await will resolve when the subscription ends, either normally or with an error.
+The returned value will be the last value received through the subscriptiion.
+If no value has been received when the subscription ends, then await will throw `CancelledError`.

 ```python
 value = await (await subscribe(source, AnonymousAsyncObserver(asend)))
 ```

-The double await can be replaced by the better looking function `run()` which basically does the same thing:
+The double await can be replaced by the better looking function `run()` which basically does the same thing.
+This will run the subscription to completion before returning:

 ```python
 value = await run(ys, AnonymousAsyncObserver(asend))